AntTargett/Ant-CLI-Tool/README.md

 - print : prints out a random askii art based on the current profile
 - set [profile] : Takes a profile arguement and sets the current profile to that txt file
 - add(Not implemented): Can add your own text files with askii art.
+- feedback: Will at some point allow users to send feedback.
+Currently just logs random text

 ## Features to come
 - [ ] Create your own profile
 - [ ] Add art to an exisitng profile
 - [x] Swap between profiles
 - [ ] Add Colour :D
+- [ ] Update Feedback function